Ben Kissel: Career

 During his time in New York, Kissel had many odd jobs, with the most permanent one being that of a dogsitter.

 Kissel began doing a show with the late Kevin Barnett called KBBK Comedy Deathmatch which hosted some of the biggest names in comedy at the time.
 With members of former New York sketch group Murderfist and Marcus Parks, Kissel and Barnett created the podcast The Roundtable of Gentlemen.
 Shortly after that show launched, Ben parlayed his knowledge of politics into another podcast, Abe Lincoln's Top Hat.

 In 2011, Kissel co-created horror-comedy podcast The Last Podcast on the Left with Marcus Parks.
 Henry Zebrowski joined the pair in the third episode.
 Kissel, during his tenure, served the role of "audience surrogate", asking questions as Parks narrated and Zebrowski provided commentary.
 Last Podcast on the Left was the first podcast to do a show at Red Rocks in Denver, Colorado.

-Ben was a regular on Fox News Red Eye, briefly replaced Alan Colmes on Fox News Radio, and in 2023 hosted two shows on Sirius Radio's Faction Talk.
+Kissel was a regular on Fox News Red Eye, briefly replaced Alan Colmes on Fox News Radio, and in 2023 hosted two shows on Sirius Radio's Faction Talk.

-Ben Kissel is a Webby Award recipient and collaborated on the New York Times best-selling true crime book The Last Book on the Left.
+Kissel is a Webby Award recipient and collaborated on the New York Times best-selling true crime book The Last Book on the Left.

 In September of 2023, it was announced that Kissel would be temporarily absent from Last Podcast on the Left amidst social media posts made by his ex, Taylor Moon, that alleged mistreatment and physical violence.
-Kissel has denied these allegations, and the posts have since been deleted,but in October of the same year, the remaining co-hosts released a statement that Kissel would not be returning to the show as he entered into therapy programs focused on his mental and physical health.
+Kissel has denied these allegations, and the posts have since been deleted, but in October of the same year, the remaining co-hosts released a statement that Kissel would not be returning to the show as he entered into therapy programs focused on his mental and physical health.

 In 2024, Kissel announced that he is working on a new show called The Ben Kissel Channel.
 This evolved to become the OK!
 Bud podcast with Jerii Aquino and Kyle Ploof, which premiered in January 2025.